artisan-roaster-scope/artisan/_docs/22-analyzer.md

 **Segments**

 Let's look at another example to see how the analyzer combines segments to make analysis easier.
 Segments start and end when the profile RoR crosses the curve fit RoR.
 Sometimes they are short in duration or small in amplitude.
-The Analyzer will automatically combine such segments with the one to the left (earlier) based upon the Analyze Options on the *Config > Curves> Analyze* tab.
+The Analyzer will automatically combine such segments with the one to the left (earlier) based upon the Analyze Options on the `Config` >> `Curves`, `Analyze` tab.

 In the example below, which was fit to an x² curve, the BT RoR goes above and below the curve fit RoR several times.